ifaruque/BeanValidation/readme.md

 	3. @DecimalMax :

-		The value of the property must be a decimal value lower than or equal to the number in the value element.
+		The value of the property must be a decimal value lower than or equal to the number in the `value` element.
+Similarway `@Max` for interger

 	4. @DecimalMin :

-		The value of the property must be a decimal value greater than or equal to the number in the value element.
+		The value of the property must be a decimal value greater than or equal to the number in the `value` element.
+Similarway `@Min` for interger

 	Note : if the class uses field access type, apply the Bean Validation constraint annotations on the class’s fields.
 If the class uses property access, apply the constraints on the getter methods.